kawalpreet-kour/SOP-s-for-virtual-environment/README.md

 - This command saves all installed packages + versions into a file.

 #### To check its contents:
+_Displays contents of requirements.txt._

 ```bash
 cat requirements.txt
 ```
 <img width="808" height="288" alt="Screenshot from 2025-07-19 16-17-29" src="https://github.com/user-attachments/assets/5023498a-a630-4b7f-a92b-1a6719e7e6ce" />

 ### Deactivating the Virtual Environment
+_Deactivates the virtual environment._

 ```bash
 deactivate
 ```